Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Uapev Mattress good for back sleepers?

-Yes—its medium feel and coil support help keep hips level and reduce “hammocking.”
+In our testing, yes—the medium feel and coil support helped keep hips level and reduced “hammocking” for back sleepers.

 Will it feel too firm for side sleeping?

-For many it’s fine, but plush-focused side sleepers may want a softer top feel.
+For many sleepers it’s fine, but plush-focused side sleepers may want a softer top feel.

 Does it isolate motion well for couples?